MKrafick/DBMonitoring/README.md

 Deadlocks MUST be a before and after comparison.
 Selecting a deadlock count over and over will give you false positives.
 (Again, check out your DB2 plugin).
 To compare counts you will need to create a small table.
 See notes in DEADLOCK_HOOK.ksh.

+### Pre-Requisites:
+Read the comments at the top of each SQL or script to see if any authorities need to be granted for the query or script to run correctly.
+If run a DB2 instance ID, no grants may be needed but any ID used by a tool or user would need authority granted.
+Note that the deadlock monitor requires a small table be built within the monitored database for the monitoring SQL to run correctly.

 ### Available SQL and Scripts:

 *ACTIVE_APP_CONNECTION_HOOK.sql*